There are useful tips for the webOS TV IDE such as:

 In the IDE, click Help > About webOS IDE for webOS TV Developers from the menu.

 Click the link on the popup window.
-Then, the web browser opens and goes to the Using webOS TV Eclipse IDE help page in the LG Developer site.
+Then, the web browser opens and goes to the IDE page on the webOS TV Developer site.